GhostAtom/langgraph-factory-workspace/implementation_task.md

         Implement the following plan:

-        # Project Plan: Hello World Microservice
+        # Project Plan: Create Azure Resource Group for MVP

 ## Overview
-The goal of this project is to develop a simple "Hello World" microservice.
-This microservice will respond with a "Hello, World!" message when accessed via an HTTP GET request.
-It will serve as a foundational example for building and deploying microservices.
+The task involves setting up an Azure Resource Group to support the Minimum Viable Product (MVP) deployment.
+This includes configuring the necessary resources and ensuring that the environment is ready for development and testing.

 ## Definition of Done
 - [ ] All acceptance criteria met